-You can also use it as you progress to your education goal.
-If you use your benefits wisely your GI Bill benefits can help you finish your associates, and work on your bachelor's, and later complete your master's degree.
+You can also use it as you progress towards your education goal.
+If you use your benefits wisely, your GI Bill benefits can help you finish your associates, work on your bachelor's, and later, complete your master's degree.

 The GI Bill benefit provides 36 months of education benefits.
 The term "months" can often be confusing.
 The "36 months" of benefits does not mean you have only 36 months to use it, nor does it mean you must use it all in one 36 month period.

 There are two ways the term month is used.
-One way for active duty and the other for veterans.
-The following should help you to better understand this aspect of the Montgomery GI Bill.
+One way is for active duty, and the other is used for veterans.
+The following should help you to better understand this aspect of the GI Bill.

 Here is what the VA says:

 "If you are a veteran and you receive $5,284, and your full-time MGIB rate is $1,321, divide $5,284 by $1,321.
 Your entitlement charge is four months.

 If you are on active duty and you go to school full-time for four months, but your tuition is only $1,000, you will still be charged for four months of your 36 month entitlement.
 In this example a "month" actually does mean a month.